 On August 9, 2019

 “Yep.
 YEP,” I thought to myself.
 It’s hard for me to admit but my sentiment was summarized on a $70 sweatshirt.
-I’m real tired.
-But I AM SO EXCITED for what’s to come, and energized by this industry daily.
-I may not own a distillery (I hate cleaning and math), but I certainly have gone through all of the ups and downs business owners face.
+I’m really tired.
+But I AM SO EXCITED for what’s to come and energized by this industry daily.
+I may not own a distillery (I hate cleaning and math), but I certainly have gone through all of the ups and downs of owning a business in this industry.

-Here are some of the truths of owning a creative agency in the distilling industry (besides glorifying too much work):
+Here are some of the truths of owning a creative agency in the distilling industry:

 - “Why can’t I write this off?” will forever be my #1 question.